-The annual canvass ensures that Hertsmere Borough Council can keep the electoral register up to date, identifying any residents who are not registered to vote so that they can be encouraged to do so.
+The annual canvass ensures that we can keep the electoral register up to date, identifying any residents who are not registered to vote so that they can be encouraged to do so.

-Sam Langford, Electoral Services Manager, said: “It’s important that residents look out for messages from Hertsmere Borough Council, so we can make sure we have the right details on the electoral register for every address in the borough.
+Sam Langford, Electoral Services Manager, said: “It’s important that residents look out for messages from us, so we can make sure we have the right details on the electoral register for every address in the borough.
 We will send you an email or letter for you to respond to.
-To make sure you are able to have your say at future elections, simply follow the instructions sent to you.
+To make sure you are able to have your say at the next elections, simply follow the instructions sent to you.

-People who have moved recently are particularly encouraged to look out for the voter registration messages from Hertsmere Borough Council and check the details.
-Research by the Electoral Commission, published in 2019, indicates that recent home movers are far less likely to be registered than those who have lived at the same address for a long time.
-Across Great Britain, 92% of people who have been at their property for more than sixteen years will be registered, compared to 36% of people who have lived at an address for less than one year.
+Recent home movers in particular are urged to check their details.
+Electoral Commission research has found that recent home movers are less likely to be registered than those who have lived at the same address for a long time.
+In Great Britain, 92% of those who have lived in their home for 16 years will be registered, compared with 36% of people who have lived at an address for less than a year.

 Information on registering to vote is available on the Electoral Commission website.